 Completely With Myself

-When I am completely with myself, retreat only with my reflections,
+When I am completely with myself, immersed in my reflections,

 All the day's works are done - mundane and monotonous,